 Source: California Electricity Commission

+The capacity shortages anticipated by the CEC have been realized on several occasions during the summer of 2000.
+Through August 22, the ISO has regularly declared a Stage One and a Stage Two Emergencies times asking customers to voluntary curtail their usage.
+A Stage One Emergency is when oppressing reserves fall below seven percent or are expected to do so within two hours.
+A Stage One Emergency is when oppressing reserves fall below five percent or are expected to do so within two hours.
+When operating reserves fall below one and one-half percent a Stage Three Emergency will be declared.

 As discussed below, supply may also be affected by the closure of a number of plants that are unable to economically generate in the new marketplace, and by the transmission constraints relevant to the California / Mexico Power Area of the WSCC.